Adopt

 HERDING POTENTIAL!!

 Perhaps the most unexpected thing we’ve discovered is that he is showing some herding potential!!!
 His first time on sheep he showed some lovely instinct with livestock, and he really comes out of his shell when herding.
 We think he could make a wonderful farm chore dog and companion.
-Check out the video below of his first time on sheep.

 Being fostered near SLC, UT.